MaxvanHorssen/random-tilings/README.md

 </p>

 ### Random tilings of the Aztec diamond with gaps
-To create a random tiling of the Aztec diamond with gaps, call:
+To create a random tiling of the Aztec diamond with gaps, call the routine:
 ```python
 draw_aztec_gap(n,w,gap,edge=0,dpi=200,rotated=True,show_figure=True)
 ```